Rada Reklamy Rada Reklamy

 1. Advertisements should not mislead their recipients, in particular with regard to:

-a) important characteristics such as nature, composition, method and date of manufacture, range of use, quantity, origin (also geographical) of the advertised item;
+a) important characteristics such as properties, composition, method and date of manufacture, range of use, quantity, origin (also geographical) of the advertised item;

-b) value of the product and the total price actually to be paid for the product as well as other payment conditions like instalment sales, leasing, credit sales, bargain sales;
+b) value of the product and the total price actually to be paid for the product as well as other payment conditions such as instalment sales, leasing, credit sales, bargain sales;

-c) terms of delivery, exchange, return, repair and maintenance;
+c) terms of delivery, replacement, return, repair and maintenance;

-e) intellectual and industrial property rights such in particular patents, names, trademarks, and industrial designs and models;
+e) intellectual and industrial property rights, such as, in particular, patents, names, trademarks, and industrial designs and models;

-f) official permits or approvals, awards, prizes, medals, and diplomas;
+f) official permits or quality certificates, awards, prizes, medals, and diplomas;

 Article 11